If you are looking for Comcast Interview Questions, you have come to the right place.

 Comcast Hiring Process

-• After you apply for a job online, you will be called for a interview.
+- You will be called for an interview after you apply for a job online.
 The interview process starts with a phone call or a video conference.
 Finally, a recruiter will notify you if you are selected for a position.

 Comcast Customer Service Interview Questions

-3. Tell us about your previous work experience in customer service?
+- Tell us about your previous work experience in customer service.

-5. Tell us about a time you have gone above and beyond for a customer?
+- Tell us about a time you have gone above and beyond for a customer.

 Comcast Interview Attire